 The University of Manchester welcomes and recognises the value of Level 3 core mathematics qualifications.
 Core Mathematics is not a compulsory element of post-16 study and as a result they will not normally include it in the conditions of any offer made to the student.
 However, if a student chooses to undertake a core mathematics qualification this may be taken into account when they consider their application, particularly for certain non-science courses with a distinct mathematical or statistical element.

-The University of Surrey supports the ethos behind this new qualification in that it may be beneficial to a range of degree subjects that do not generally ask for A level Mathematics but where enhanced numerical or statistical skills may be helpful.
-For this reason, whey encourage applicants to consider taking this qualification where practical.
+The University of Surrey “supports the ethos behind this new qualification in that it may be beneficial to a range of degree subjects that do not generally ask for A level Mathematics but where enhanced numerical or statistical skills may be helpful”.
+For this reason, they encourage applicants to consider taking this qualification where practical.

 Other universities, whilst not making formal reduced offers, do offer strong encouragement for the study of Core Maths and recognise its usefulness in preparation for their degree courses.
 For example:

-- The University of Cambridge “recognise the value of Core Maths in strengthening mathematical ability”.
+- The University of Cambridge encourage students to take Core Maths as it strengthens mathematical ability”.

 - Coventry University “would be pleased to receive applications from students offering these qualifications.”